djndl1/CSNotes/os/concepts/processes_threads.md

 - disabling interrupts: have each process disable all interrupts just after entering its critical region and reenable them just before leaving it.
 Disabling interupts is undesired and does not work for multiprocessor systems.
 Disabling interrupts is often a useful technique within the operating system itself but is not appropriate as a general mutual exclusion mechanism for user processes.

 - strict alternation: not suitable for two processes at different execution rate.
-A process may be blocked by the other process even if the other is not in its critical region.
+A process may be blocked by the other process even if the other is not in its critical region (it is one process' turn to enter its critical region while it is still in its non-critical region).
+There is no read-test-write race condition since the acquire-release mechanism is done by the other process/thread.

 ```c
 int turn;